Escape X

 Michael Burritt

-Mr. Burritt is also active as a composer, with two concertos to his credit, numerous solo and chamber works for marimba and percussion as well as two books of etudes.
-His works for solo marimba have become standard repertoire for the instrument and are consistently required repertoire on international competitions.
-Mr. Burritt is published with Ludwig Music, C. Allen and Keyboard Percussion Publications.
-Burritt is also an artist/clinician and product design/consultant for Malletech, where he has developed his own line of signature marimba mallets and an artist / educational clinician with the Zildjian Company.
-Mr. Burritt is a member of the Percussive Arts Society Board of Directors, a contributing editor for Percussive Notes Magazine and the chairman of the PAS Keyboard Committee.
+Mr. Burritt is also active as a composer, with three concertos to his credit as well as numerous solo and chamber works for marimba and percussion.
+His works for solo marimba have become standard repertoire for the instrument and are frequently required repertoire on international competitions.
+Commissions include The World Marimba Competition in Stuttgart Germany, The Paris International Marimba Competition, Nexus, and Paris Percussion Group.
+Zildjian commissioned Burritt to compose a work in celebration of the company’s 400th Anniversary in 2023 which was premiered by Third Coast Percussion at PASIC 2023.
+Mr. Burritt is published with Keyboard Percussion Publications, C. Alan, Masters Music, and Innovative Percussion.
+Burritt is also an artist/clinician and product design/consultant for Malletech, where he has developed his own line of marimba mallets and the MJB Signature Marimba.
+He is an artist/educational clinician with Zildjian, Evans, and Yamaha Drums.
+Mr. Burritt was the President of the Percussive Arts Society from 2021–22, a member of the Board of Directors from 1996–2008, a contributing editor for Percussive Notes magazine from 1991–2006, and chair of the PAS Keyboard Committee from 2004–2010.

-Michael Burritt is currently Professor of Percussion and head of the department at the Eastman School of Music.
-He has the distinction of being only the third person in the history of this storied institution to hold this position.
-Prior to his appointment at Eastman Mr. Burritt was Professor of Percussion at Northwestern University from 1995–2008 where he developed a program of international distinction.
-Mr. Burritt received his Bachelor and Master of Music Degrees, as well as the prestigious Performers Certificate from the Eastman School of Music in Rochester, New York.
-His teachers have included John Beck, Gordon Stout, Paul Yancich and Herbert Flower.
+Burritt is the first person to hold the Paul J. Burgett Distinguished Professorship and is Professor of Percussion at The Eastman School of Music in Rochester, New York, where he is only the third person in the history of the school to hold this position.
+Prior to his appointment at Eastman, Mr. Burritt was Professor of Percussion at Northwestern University from 1995–2008, where he developed a program of international distinction.
+Mr. Burritt received his Bachelor and Master of Music degrees, as well as the prestigious Performers Certificate, from the Eastman School of Music.

 Kevin Bobo